-The founders of the Education Arcade at MIT stated that there are many intrinsic motivations for learning associated with games.
+There are many intrinsic motivations for learning associated with games.
 The threat of failure is lowered.
 Games allow players to try, make mistakes or fail, and then try again without losing face.
 Discovery and application of learned skills in new contexts encourages exploration and experimentation.
 A sense of engagement continues during gaming.
 Computer games allow players to be stakeholders in the events that occur on the screen.
 Increasingly, there are a number of games being developed that help people learn about the issues involved in sustainable development.
 Besides which …. they are fun!

-The fish game.
 This game developed by the Cloud Institute gives you 10 days to catch as many fish as you can.
 The money you make from these fish will need to support your family for the next month.
 Each fish nets $2.